ResFactory/r2/lib/sql/render/README.md

 It makes the preparation of SQL DDL, DML, and DQL easier for developers but it does not rewrite SQL or attempt to remove SQL knowledge.

+## Terminology

+- `domain` refers to the same concept as described in the SQL standard.
+  - A domain should be considered an atomic data type with optional constraints or restrictions that should be placed on what kind of data can go into an attribute or column.
+  - `text`, `integer`, etc. are generic domains but a domain may also be `person_id`, `daily_purchase_amount`, or any custom business data.
+- `attribute` refers to a named instance of a specific domain.
+For example, `person_id` can be a domain but once it's a named column of a table it becomes an _attribute_.
+- `entity` is a concrete instance of a group of domains, this is usally a _table_ in SQL but might also be represented as a view or a stored function.
+- `link` is a 1:n, n:1, or n:n relationship between entities.
+  - Links are typically defined as foreign keys in SQL but could be represented as arrays in stored procedures or an ORM.
+  - For example, if you had an Order entity (table) with order line and customer table foreign keys then the Order's links could be 1:n `items[]` and 1:1 `customer`.

 ## SQL rendering module organization

 This SQL Aide (`SQLa`) library provides type-safe code generation for the